joevbruno/react-training/Intro.md

 ```

 Both buttons are using JSX.
 Not bad right?
 A couple of things to note:
 + Remember, this is Javascript. `class` is a keyword, so instead we need to use `className`.
-HTML attributes that are two words (like SVG's stroke-width) are written as camelCase (strokeWidth because stroke-width isn't a valid way to write a Javascript variable)
+HTML attributes that are two words (like SVG's stroke-width) are written using camelCase (strokeWidth because stroke-width isn't a valid way to write a Javascript variable)
 + `id`, `className` and any other HTML attribute are `props`.
-In other words, they form an object of options that is passed to the function that creates the button element.
+In other words, they form an `object` of options that is passed to the function that creates the button element.
 + `<button>` and `<Button>` are different.
 Elements that begin with a lowercase word are treated as HTML elements.
 Capitalized elements are treated as React components.
 + JSX can appear anywhere inside of a .js or .jsx file.
-+ You can add event handlers directly to JSX elements:  `<button onClick={this.handleOnClick}>My Button</button>`
++ You can add event handlers directly to JSX elements:  `<button onClick={this.handleOnClick}>My Button</button>`.
+A listener is automatically created.
 + `{` in JSX means, "I want to write Javascript here".
 Any singular Javascript expression will work.
 That means that `if` won't work, but `ternary` expressions will or if you have a callback, you can use `if` inside of the callback.

 If you really want to see what this is all transpiling to, you can [here](https://jsx-live.now.sh/)